Mokhles-Abdelmonem/myproject/README.md

 ### show the Packages that installed in your invironment:
 - (virtual-name)...\>pip list
-- if any of the following Packages not installed on your virsion , make sure to install it :
+- if any of the Packages that referred to earlier not installed on your virsion , make sure to install it :

 ### by the following command :
 - (virtual-name)...\>pip install the-name-of-the-Package